vodquang96/django-anymail/docs/sending/anymail_additions.rst

     .. attribute:: track_clicks

-        Set this to `True` or `False` to override your ESP account default setting for tracking when users click on a link in a message.
+        If your ESP supports click tracking, you can set this to `True` or `False` to override your ESP's default for this particular message.
+(Most ESPs let you configure click tracking defaults at the account or sending domain level.)

+        For example, if you have configured your ESP to normally rewrite links to add click tracking, this will attempt to disable that for this one message:

         .. code-block:: python